Las Nieves, Agusan del Norte: History

 Father Urios repeatedly travelled in the jungles of Agusan that he suffered fevers and illnesses.
 In 1891, malaria forced him to go to Manila to rest and to recover.
 He returned to Agusan to visit before leaving for Tagoloan, Misamis, in preparation for his transfer to Davao.

 He ended his Agusan mission with numerous accomplishments.
-After his death on October 1916, the loyal Roman Catholics in Butuan renamed the Butuan Parochial School to Father Urios College (now Father Saturnino Urios University) to honor the memory of the great Jesuit Missionary.
+After his death in October 1916, the loyal Roman Catholics in Butuan renamed the Butuan Parochial School to Father Urios College (now Father Saturnino Urios University) to honor the memory of the great Jesuit Missionary.
 Moreover, such honor was not deprived from him in his own hometown in Jativa, Spain and in Las Nieves.
 For there are only two places in the world which bears Father Urios’ name; Urios Street and Plaza in Jativa and Urios Street in Poblacion, Las Nieves.

-In 1943, Las Nieves became the headquarters of the Agusan 110th and 113rd Infantry Division during the battle in Walao, Loreto, Agusan del Sur.
+In 1943, Las Nieves became the headquarters of the Agusan 110th and 113th Infantry Division during the battle in Walao, Loreto, Agusan del Sur.
 Right after the battle, it was constituted as a Municipal District under the Municipality of Esperanza.
 The appointed officials were Bonifacio Jovellar, Canuto Calo, Eufronio Rosales, Lino Jovellar and Celso Torralba as mayor.

-Eufronio Rosales was the first elected mayor in 1955 under the political line up of Congressman Guillermo R. Sanchez.
-He also became the first Municipal Mayor when the Municipality of Las Nieves was created by a Republic Act in July 2, 1962.
-It was formally and officially separated from Esperanza on June 25, 1963 by virtue of Executive Order Number 42 issued by the president of the Philippines, His Excellency Diosdado Macapagal.
+Eufronio Rosales was first elected mayor in 1955 under the political lineup of Congressman Guillermo R. Sanchez.
+He later became the first municipal mayor following the creation of the Municipality of Las Nieves through a Republic Act on July 2, 1962.
+The municipality was formally separated from Esperanza on June 25, 1963, by virtue of Executive Order No. 42 issued by President Diosdado Macapagal.

 On 27 March 2021, over 304 NPA militiamen and supporters of the New People's Army surrendered at Las Nieves in Barangay Ibuan to the Philippine Government, dismantling the rebels' key support in the area.